Ikar700/NIYO_01/README.md

     ## On Windows,
         use env\Scripts\activate

-4. Install the required dependencies:
+5. Install the required dependencies:

     pip install poetry

     poetry install

-5. create a .env file in the NIYO folder.
+6. create a .env file in the NIYO folder.

-6. Copy the keys in docs/.env.sample to get the code up and running
+7. Copy the keys in docs/.env.sample to get the code up and running
-    ## Test User Login Details
-        email - testuser@gmail.com
-        password

-7. Start the development server:
+8. Start the development server:

     python manage.py runserver